 A regular writer and commentator in print and broadcast media, Charles remains close to many top decision makers in Washington, and formerly penned a column for the Washington Times.
 He authored Narcotics and Terrorism, a 2004 volume explaining national security and homeland security implications inherent in the worldwide illicit drug trade.
 He has also authored a number of academic studies and law review pieces.
 He was a Navy Intelligence Reservist for ten years, and served on active duty at the Pentagon immediately following the September 11th attacks.

 Charles received his J.D. from Columbia Law School in New York, M.A. in Politics, Philosophy and Economics from Oxford University in England, and A.B. from Dartmouth College in New Hampshire.
-Raised in Maine, he now lives in Maryland with his wife and two children.
+Raised in Maine, he now lives in Maryland.

 Marina Charles has been with The Charles Group since 2003.
 She manages the company's operations and participates in the development of white papers and studies.
 Prior to joining The Charles Group, she spent twelve years as a corporate transactional attorney, first in New York City, focusing on corporate finance and venture capital work, then in Washington, DC as part of an international transactional practice group.
 Marina has extensive experience in contracts and regulatory analysis as well as international business matters.
 Marina received her BA, cum laude, in Government from Harvard University and her JD from Columbia University Law School, where she was a Stone Scholar.
 She is fluent in French and Russian.
 Although she lived in Maryland for many years, she is originally from Massachusetts and a New Englander at heart.

 Senior Vice President, Operations